Dense and comeager conjugacy classes in zero-dimensional dynamics: Introduction

 \subsection{Minimal actions of the free group}

 A sufficient condition for a minimal subshift to be projectively isolated in $\cS_\Min(A^G)$ is for it to be \df{sofic}, i.e., a factor of a subshift of finite type (or SFT, for short); see \autoref{sec:preliminaries} for the precise definitions.
-We do not know whether this condition is also necessary (cf. \autoref{q:proj-isolated-sofic}).
-The first of our main results for free groups is the following (cf. \autoref{th:minimal-sofic-dense} and \autoref{c:min-Z}; the case $G = \Z$ is due to \cite{Bezuglyi2006} and \cite{Hochman2008}).
+We do not know whether this condition is also necessary (see \autoref{q:proj-isolated-sofic}).
+The first of our main results for free groups is the following (see \autoref{th:minimal-sofic-dense} and \autoref{c:min-Z}; the case $G = \Z$ is due to \cite{Bezuglyi2006} and \cite{Hochman2008}).

 \begin{theorem} Let $G$ be a finitely generated free group and let $A$ be a finite alphabet.
-Then the set of sofic minimal subshifts is dense in $\cS_\Min(A^G)$. \end{theorem}
+Then the set of sofic minimal subshifts is dense in $\cS_\Min(A^G)$. \end{theorem} While the existence of a comeager conjugacy class in $\Xi_\Min(\Z)$ is established more easily than that in $\Xi(\Z)$, for non-abelian free groups, the situation is reversed.
+For $\Z$, the sofic minimal subshifts are the finite subshifts, and it is relatively straightforward to show that they are dense in $\cS_\Min(A^\Z)$.
+This fails dramatically for non-abelian free groups.
+For example, the boundary action $\bF_d \actson \partial \bF_d$ can be realized as an SFT, which must be isolated because it is minimal.
+We construct somewhat similar SFTs that factor inside any open subset of $\cS_\Min(A^{\bF_d})$.

-Combining this with \autoref{intro:th:min-actions-comeager-ex}, we obtain the following. \begin{cor} The space $\Xi_\Min(\bF_d)$ has a comeager conjugacy class, elements of which are isomorphic to the Fraïssé limit of the sofic minimal subshifts. \end{cor}
+Combining \autoref{intro:th:minimal-sofic-dense} with \autoref{intro:th:min-actions-comeager-ex}, we obtain the following. \begin{cor} The space $\Xi_\Min(\bF_d)$, for $d\geq 1$, has a comeager conjugacy class, elements of which are isomorphic to the Fraïssé limit of the sofic minimal subshifts. \end{cor}

 Our main tool for constructing sofic minimal subshifts is a certain family of graphs, inspired by the Rauzy graphs used for studying SFTs for $\Z$, where the edges are labeled by the generators of the free group, and which we use for describing open neighborhoods in the space of subshifts.
 We call these graphs again \df{Rauzy graphs}.
-We start by characterizing the Rauzy graphs whose associated neighborhood contains a minimal subshift (cf. \autoref{th:minimal-Rauzy}).
-This characterization is not obvious and several natural attempts fail (cf. \autoref{ex:examples-Rauzy-graphs}).
+We start by characterizing the Rauzy graphs whose associated neighborhood contains a minimal subshift (see \autoref{th:minimal-Rauzy}).
+This characterization is not obvious and several natural attempts fail (see \autoref{ex:examples-Rauzy-graphs}).
 Then for each of these graphs, we construct a sofic minimal subshift in the corresponding neighborhood.
-On the way, we also recover Kwiatkowska's result on the existence of a generic class in $\Xi(\bF_d)$ (cf. \autoref{c:comeager-conj-class-free-group}).
+On the way, we also recover Kwiatkowska's result on the existence of a generic class in $\Xi(\bF_d)$ (see \autoref{c:comeager-conj-class-free-group}).